How to create and deploy a cloud service

 - Click Package.
-This will open the Upload a package blade.
+This opens the Upload a package pane.
 Fill in the required fields.
 If any of your roles contain a single instance, ensure Deploy even if one or more roles contain a single instance is selected.

 - Make sure that Start deployment is selected.

-- Click OK which will close the Upload a package blade.
+- Click OK which will close the Upload a package pane.

 If you do not have any certificates to add, click Create.